Yelp/dockersh/README.md

 Global settings for all dockersh instances.
 Allows you to disable settings in the per-user ~/.dockersh.json

-N.B *TODO* Not yet implemented, reading both config files, and allowing the global one to blacklist local settings:
+N.B *TODO* Not yet implemented, allowing the global one to blacklist local settings:

 Setting name  | Type | Description | Default value | Example value
 ------------- | ---- | ----------- | ------------- | -------------